 Several recent books, articles and blog postings point to a resurgence of interest in the topic, but what the term actually means is — as usual in our industry — subject to some debate.
 I’ve tended to use the term to refer to predictive models, overlapping with the term “data mining”, a sentiment echoed by David Loshin in this post.
 Professor Ian Ayres has collected a fun selection of simple predictive models on his web site, for everything from predicting life expectancy to the success of a book title to.

 Despite the obvious uses of this type of predictive analytics in organizations (here’s a 2004 article that outlines marketing applications, for example), it has not been implemented widely.
 There are many reasons for this, including lack of BI maturity, the need for deep expertise, distrust of “black box” solutions that can’t “explain” the prediction, etc.

 But perhaps the biggest reason is that people simply don’t seem to think it works in real life: simple models are too simplistic to be used outside of vendor demos, and even the most sophisticated models and technology soon break down in today’s fast-changing businesses.
-The cost and effort of implementing something that would actually be useful seem to outweigh the possible gains — especially because, as in the cartoon below, business people aren’t necessarily ready to believe the predictions…
+The cost and effort of implementing something that would actually be useful seem to outweigh the possible gains — especially because business people aren’t necessarily ready to believe the predictions!

 Another type of predictive analytics probably has a rosier future.
 James Taylor defines the term more widely, encompassing “a variety of mathematical techniques that derive insight from data with one clear-cut goal: find the best action for a given situation” including “analytic disciplines used to improve customer decisions” and lays out his point of view on how it relates to BI and data mining.